 Sandy & Gery's Bio:

 GREY: I was returned to the rescue with my bonded colony buddy, Sandy, after 4 years with our owner, who is end of life and couldn’t care for us anymore.
 We were scared at the rescue because we didn't know what was happening, but we settled in to our foster space quickly.
-I LOVE people and sitting and purring on laps at every opportunity, even when my foster is trying to clean out our litter!!
+I LOVE people, and sitting and purring on laps at every opportunity, even when my foster is trying to clean out our litter!!
 I love to ‘talk’ to my fosters, especially when I see them in the morning, when I want a treat, or play a game.
 I'm a very clean boy and I groom myself a lot.
 It was so cold outside that I lost parts of my ears to frostbite, and I have short legs and a short tail.
-I would benefit from dental food since I have some build up of tartar on my teeth that foster mom has been working on.
+I would do best in a home without cats other than Sandy, as I want to chase them and fight and they get scared.
+When my foster mom tells me ‘no’, I do stop.
+I let my foster mom do things like trim my nails, clean my ears and pick me up.
+I love Sandy, and humans, but other cats stress me out.
+I have SO much love to give to my forever people!

-7 years.
-Spayed/neutered, vaccinated, dewormed, deflead, microchipped.
+8 years.
+Spayed/neutered, vaccinated, dewormed, deflead, microchipped, both have had dentals.

 $450 for the pair

-7 years.
-Spayed/neutered, vaccinated, dewormed, deflead, microchipped.
+8 years.
+Spayed/neutered, vaccinated, dewormed, deflead, microchipped, both have had dentals.

 $450 for the pair